-SECTION 30.
-ADVERTISING.
-If a provider advertises debt-management services, the provider must disclose in an easily comprehensible manner the information specified in Section 17(d)(3) and (4).
+(b) If the agreements of a provider contemplate that creditors will settle for less than the full principal amount of debt and the provider advertises debt-management services, it shall disclose, in an easily comprehensible manner, the information specified in Section 17(d)(3) and (4).

 SECTION 31.
-LIABILITY FOR THE CONDUCT OF OTHER PERSONS.
-If a
+LIABILITY OF PROVIDER FOR THE-CONDUCT OF OTHER-PERSONS-ANOTHER PERSON; UNLAWFUL CONDUCT BY ANOTHER PERSON.

-provider delegates any of its duties or obligations under an agreement or this [act] to another person, including an independent contractor, the provider is liable for conduct of the person which, if done by the provider, violates the agreement or this [act].
+- (a) If a provider delegates any of its duties or obligations under an agreement or this [act] to another person, including an independent contractor, the provider is liable for conduct of the person which, if done by the provider, would violate the agreement or this [act]. - (b) A lead generator or other person that provides services to or for a provider may not engage in an unfair, unconscionable, or deceptive act or practice, including the knowing omission of any material information, in its interaction with an individual who it has reason to believe is or may become a customer of the provider.